steemit/steem/doc/devs/api-notes.md

 Numeric API identifiers
 -----------------------

-API's are assigned numeric ID's in the order they are specified as public API's.
+APIs are assigned numeric ID's in the order they are specified as public APIs.
 So for example you can access `hello_api_api` over HTTP like this:

     curl --data '{"jsonrpc": "2.0", "params": [2, "get_message", []], "id":1, "method":"call"}' http://127.0.0.1:8090/rpc